A group of Azerbaijani peacekeepers sent to Afghanistan

 Baku.
-11 October.
-REPORT.AZ/ A group of 50 Azerbaijani military personnel, including 2 medical officers 2 sappers was sent to Afghanistan in accordance with the plan and rotation for serving within NATO-led "Resolute Support" mission in Afghanistan.
+10 October.
+REPORT.AZ/ A group of 50 Azerbaijani military personnel was sent to Afghanistan in accordance with the plan and rotation for serving within NATO-led "Resolute Support" mission in Afghanistan.

 News DepartmentNews Author